WOA-Project/SurfaceDuo-Guides/InstallWindows/InstallWindows-SurfaceDuo2.md

 fastboot flash boot_<!X> boot.img
 ```

 - Once it is done, you can reboot your phone using ```adb reboot bootloader```.
-You will be able to boot to Android and your phone will work normally.
+You will be able to boot to Android™ and your phone will work normally.
 Set it up if you need it.

 You will be back into Surface Duo 2's bootloader.